upper/site/tour/tutorials/queries/03/README.md

 }
 ```

-`Next` will return `true` until there are no more records left to be read in the
+`Next` will return `true` until there are no more records left to be read in
-result set.
+the result set.

-When handling results one by one, you'll also need to check for errors (with
+When handling results individually, you'll also need to manually check for
-`Err`) and free locked resources manually (with `Close`).
+errors (with `Err`) and free locked resources (with `Close`).

 ```go
 res := booksTable.Find(...)